ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 ## Working with Objects

-### Invalidation Techniques

-Objects are cached for the life of the TTL; you can clear the cache but it costs.

-Instead of invalidating the cache use route53 CNAME to point new distribution

 If it is dyanamic content use a custom origin; enable forwarding query string; TTL 0;

 TTL = 0 enables a pull through caching mechanism where CloudFront sends a GET request to the origin with an "If-Modified-Since" header.

-### Proxying
+### Invalidation Techniques

+Objects are cached for the life of the TTL

+Delete origin file; wait for TTL to expire

+Use Invalidation API to remove object from edge location

+use route53 CNAME to point new distribution as an alternative

 ### Private Content